-This policy is intended to protect all Landmark College students and applies to the conduct of Landmark College students, faculty, administrators and staff.
-Any person who feels that they have been harassed or retaliated against as defined in this policy may file a formal grievance with the Vice President for Student Affairs, in accordance with the procedures outlined in the Grievance Policies and Procedures below.
+This policy is intended to protect all Landmark College students and applies to the conduct of Landmark College students, faculty, administrators, and staff.
+Any person who feels that they have been harassed or retaliated against as defined in this policy may file a formal grievance with the Vice President for Student Affairs, in accordance with the procedures outlined in the Grievance Policies and Procedures found within the Student Handbook.

 Students should note that sexual harassment is also separately addressed in the College's Sexual Harassment Policy and Sexual Assault and Sexual Harassment Procedure.